nicolas/bime-api/README.md

 Output format
 -------------

 We support JSON for serialization of data.
 Our format is to have no root element and we use snake\_case to describe attribute keys.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Bime. **All API URLs end in .json to indicate that they accept and return JSON.**
+This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Bime.

 You'll receive a `415 Unsupported Media Type` response code if you attempt to use a different URL suffix or leave out the `Content-Type` header.